Fordham Plaza, Bronx: Fordham Place and One Fordham Plaza

 There are two primary structures on the site.
 On the southeast corner of Fordham Road and Webster Avenue is Fordham Place (400 East Fordham Road), a brick structure occupying half of the western block.
 Existing since the 1910s, it is owned by Retail Properties of America, Inc., and consists of a 7-story building and an adjacent 14-story building with mixed retail and office use.
 Several stores occupy the complex, including a Best Buy location and, until 2014, a Sears location (leading to the nickname of the "Sears Building"), which has since been leased by Macy's.
 It was previously known as the Roger's Building, for the Rogers and Sons Department Store that preceded Sears.

 The second building is One Fordham Plaza (also stylized as 1 Fordham Plaza), a 14-story office complex which occupies the entire eastern block on Fordham Road and Washington Avenue.
 The building was designed by the Skidmore, Owings & Merrill firm, and architect Raul de Armas.
 It is L-shaped, with sides along Fordham Road and Third Avenue.
 It is constructed in a "layer-cake" or "ziggurat" design with yellow stone, black marble, and polished chrome.
 The two sides meet at a domed structure at the corner of Fordham Road and Third Avenue.
 Its architectural style has been described as "Neo Art Deco" or "post-modern".
-Opened in 1986 and owned by Chase Enterprises, it also features stores on its lower levels including a T.J.Maxx, the Family Health Center for Montefiore Medical Center, the Union Health Care Center for the New York City Housing Authority run by St. Barnabas Hospital, and a multi-level parking garage.
+Opened in 1986 and owned by Chase Enterprises, it also features stores on its lower levels including a TJ Maxx, the Family Health Center for Montefiore Medical Center, the Union Health Care Center for the New York City Housing Authority run by St. Barnabas Hospital, and a multi-level parking garage.